 FSCW Navigates the Great Depression

 1938During the 1930s, Florida State College for Women experiences rapid growth under President James M. Conradi, becoming the third largest women’s college in the nation despite the Great Depression.
 In 1938, the Florida Legislature approves the construction of Landis Hall to address housing shortages, while Camp Flastacowo, now known as FSU Lakefront Park, grows popular as a low-cost activity for students.
+By the end of the decade, total enrollment exceeds 2,000 students.

 -